Get all the latest data for Geneva

 Does buying property help me get residency and citizenship in Geneva in 2026?

-As of early 2026, buying property in Geneva does not grant you a Swiss residence permit or citizenship, and this is explicitly stated in Swiss official guidance.
+As of 2026, buying a property in Geneva does not by itself give a foreigner Swiss residence, permanent residence or citizenship.

 Can I legally rent out property on my visa in Geneva right now?